Psalm 85: 9-10, 11-12, 13-14

 There is great expectancy here — the people have done what they can to get God’s attention.
 The next move is God’s.

-It seems that the people have suffered a serious setback that they cannot remedy themselves.
+It seems that the people have suffered a serious setback that they cannot remedy themselves; this possibly refers to the hardships that marked their return from exile.
 In faith, they have turned to God for help and are now waiting confidently for God’s response.

 The people are not in total despair.
 Not only do they believe in salvation, they maintain that the salvation for which they wait is near to them.
-At least, it’s near to those who are loyal.
+At least, it is near to those who are faithful.

 Kindness and truth shall meet; justice and peace shall kiss.
 Truth shall spring out of the earth, and justice shall look down from heaven.

 Divine activity is personified as pairs of virtues, all of which are characteristics of a covenantal relationship with God:

 - justice is the covenantal righteousness that comes from God,

 - peace is the wholeness or harmony that results from the covenantal relationship.

 These virtues are salvific powers; their union (meeting, kissing) is a sign of the time of fulfillment.